-Located in Fairbanks, Alaska, the Research Center was conceived and developed by members of the Alaska State Home Builders Association and represents more than 1,200 building industry firms and groups.
-Ninety percent of CCHRC's charter members are general contractors from across the state.
-The Alaska professional building community is highly regarded as a national leader in energy-efficient housing design and construction, boasting the largest per capita builders' association in the nation.
+Located in Fairbanks, Alaska, the Research Center was conceived and developed by members of the Alaska State Home Builders Association and 90 percent of CCHRC's charter members are general contractors from across the state.
+The Alaska professional building community is highly regarded as a national leader in energy efficient housing design and construction, boasting the largest per capita builders' association in the nation.

 On September 23, 2006, the CCHRC Research and Testing Facility opened, on land leased from the University of Alaska Fairbanks.
 The building contains research facilities and allows staff to work closely with students, faculty, and researchers at the university.

 Alaska offers an excellent testing ground for cold-climate technologies and products.
 The geography provides the full range of climatic conditions a researcher would encounter across the northern United States — from the windy, cool, wet weather in Southeast Alaska to the very cold, snowy conditions across Alaska’s northern tier.
 In addition, Alaska's cold season lasts for six months or longer, allowing ample time for researchers to conduct experiments and evaluate housing performance.

 Click above to watch a video on CCHRC's work in Alaska.

 In 2018, as a part of her work towards an MA in Arctic and Northern Studies from the University of Alaska Fairbanks, Anne Rittgers wrote a comprehensive look at CCHRC and it's founding.
 Click here to read more about our history.